250 miles on the road to recovery

 Officer Ashley Wilson’s partner was fatally shot in the line of duty.
 Her journey to heal took her on a three-day bike ride to honor his memory

 In 2019, Officer Ashley Wilson sent us a photo capturing the end of her journey to the National Law Enforcement Officers Memorial in honor of her fallen colleague, Officer Antwan Toney.
-In recognition of National Police Week and Mental Health Awareness Month, this is the story of her long road to recovery in the face of unimaginable trauma.
+In recognition of National Police Week, this is the story of her long road to recovery in the face of unimaginable trauma.